 <h2 id="final-thoughts">Final Thoughts</h2>

-<p>I recently attended the PROMYS program as a second year, and I wanted to encapsulate a bit of the cool math that I learned there!
-The primary class that I took was Prime and Zeta Functions, where we learned about zeta functions, Dirichlet Functions, Gauss sums, etc. It was all so cool!
-In my attempt to not forget any of it, I’ll give a beginner’s introduction to Reimann Zeta Functions (the beginning of the course).</p>
+<p>I recently attended PROMYS as a second-year student, and I wanted to capture some of the cool math I learned there before it slipped away.
+The primary course I took was Prime and Zeta Functions, where we covered zeta functions, Dirichlet functions, Gauss sums, and more.
+It was all genuinely fascinating!
+In an attempt to not forget any of it, I’ll give a beginner’s introduction to the Riemann Zeta Function — starting from the very beginning of the course.</p>

 <h2 id="square-free-integers">Square Free Integers</h2>

-<p>$\textbf{Question: How many square free integers are there less than 100?
+<p><strong>Question:</strong> How many square free integers are there less than 100?
 1000?
-5000?}$</p>
+5000?</p>

 <p>We define a square free integer as an integer that doesn’t contain any squares in it’s prime factorization.
 For example, 10 is a square free integer because it’s $2 \cdot 5$.
 Although, 12 isn’t a square free integer because it’s $2^2 \cdot 3$.</p>